Rajeev Darolia, PhD

-Rajeev Darolia, PhD is the Wendell H. Ford Professor of Public Policy and an Associate Professor of Public Policy and Economics at the University of Kentucky and the Director of Graduate Studies for the Martin School PhD program.
+Rajeev Darolia, PhD is the Wendell H. Ford Professor of Public Policy and a Professor of Public Policy and Economics at the University of Kentucky.
+He serves as Associate Director of Martin School of Public Policy and Administration, Associate Director of the UK Center for Poverty Research, and Associate Dean of the Graduate School.
 He is also a Visiting Scholar at the Federal Reserve Bank of Philadelphia, a Research Fellow at the IZA Institute of Labor Economics, and a 2018 National Academy of Education/Spencer Postdoctoral Fellow.
 He serves as an Associate Editor for the Review of Higher Education and is on the editorial boards of Education Finance and Policy, Educational Evaluation and Policy Analysis, Journal of Higher Education, and Educational Researcher.

 Dr. Darolia's research interests include questions about how public policy affects economic mobility and financial security, especially related to education policy.
 Dr. Darolia publishes research across public policy, economics, and education journals, including in the Journal of Policy Analysis and Management, American Economic Journal: Economic Policy, Journal of Public Economics, and Educational Evaluation and Policy Analysis.
 His work has been funded by the National Science Foundation, Spencer Foundation, the US Department of Labor, and the Association for Institutional Research.